Compare credit cards for 2024: Over 120 cards crunched and rated

 How can I make the most out of my credit card?

-Making the best out of your credit card is a fine art: it’s all about using it often, but not too much, and in the right way.
+Playing your credit card just right is a fine art: it’s all about using it often, but not too much, and in the right way.
 Here are some of our top tips:

 1. Pay off your monthly bill in full.
-The best way to use your credit card is clearing your balance in full every month, so that the card doesn’t start accruing any interest.
+The ideal way to use your credit card is clearing your balance in full every month, so that the card doesn’t start accruing any interest.

 3. Don’t withdraw cash on your card.
 Most credit cards charge an extra fee for cash advances, so it’s better to just get cash with your debit card if you can.